Mokkatrukki/Kaira/README.md

 2. **Zustand Store to Chrome Messaging**: Element selection utilities use the store and send messages via Chrome API
 3. **Chrome Messaging to Content Script**: Background script relays messages to the content script
 4. **Content Script to Web Page**: Content script interacts with the web page DOM

+## Extension Behavior

+When the user clicks the extension icon in the Chrome toolbar, the side panel opens automatically.
+This provides a streamlined user experience without the need for an intermediate popup.

 ## Building and Deployment